fbpx

 Checklist

-While the admin process may have gotten a little easier (and neater—they don’t look like that clipboard anymore!), the sheer number of forms your team have to complete can mean there’s still a lot to do…
+While the admin process may have gotten a little easier (and neater—they don’t look like that clipboard anymore!), the sheer number of forms your team has to complete can mean there’s still a lot to do…

 Customising forms yourself through your job management software can turn that on its head.
-It essentially removes that costly burden from your business, by giving you the tools and the control you need to create forms that enable you to collect information which is relevant, no matter the type of job or customer you’re dealing with.
+It essentially removes that costly burden from your business by giving you the tools and the control you need to create forms that enable you to collect information which is relevant, no matter the type of job or customer you’re dealing with.

-In addition, by customising forms yourself, you can benefit from collecting insightful, accurate data about your customers more efficiently, and without infringing on GDPR either.
+In addition, by customising forms yourself, you can benefit from collecting insightful, accurate data about your customers more efficiently and without infringing on GDPR either.

 2. Improving the pre- and post-job experience